OrenMustaki/WhoIsUp/README.md

 Ping check a list of hosts
 ==========================

-*take a list of space or comma seperated hosts. accept also slurm node range expression*
+*take a list of space or comma seperated hosts and ping check them.*
+*accept also slurm node range expression*

 This script was tested using python3 3.6.3